IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:3.X2.4.1.1 Trigger Events

-The Subscriber receives a successful Subscribe Reporting Session [RAD-X1] response.
+The Subscriber receives a successful Subscribe to Reporting Session [RAD-X1] response.

 ##### 2:3.X2.4.1.2 Message Semantics

 This message is a websocket connection request.
 The Subscriber is the Client.
 The Manager is the Server.

-The Subscriber shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe Reporting Session [RAD-X1] response.
+The Subscriber shall send a websocket request to the `hub.channel.endpoint` websocket WSS URL received from the successful Subscribe to Reporting Session [RAD-X1] response.

 ##### 2:3.X2.4.1.3 Expected Actions